 3. Raw data, facility generated reduced data and associated metadata

-3.1 Free and commercial access to
+3.1 Free and proprietary access to ISIS

 3.2 Curation of raw data and associated

 3.2.1 All raw data will be created in